lancehall123/iom-by-webcam/README.md

 The original on-premises system relied on:

-- A physical Windows server
+- A physical Windows server.
-- PowerShell scripts triggered by Task Scheduler
+- PowerShell scripts triggered by Task Scheduler.
-- External hard drives for storage
+- External hard drives for storage.

 ### Limitations:
 - **No remote access or observability**